 The Relativity Theory of Everything

-In 2020, when I lived two blocks from a hospital in Queens, shit started hitting the fan in my neighborhood well before it was even on the radar of my relatives outside of the city.
-That’s when I developed The Relativity Theory of Everything.
+In 2020, I was living in an apartment that was two blocks away from a hospital.
+In Queens.
+New York.
+You know, where the pandemic basically started.
+COVID-related mayhem started hitting the fan in my neighborhood well before it was even on the radar of my relatives outside of the city.

 The Relativity Theory of Being a Snowflake